 He didn't move.

+Four winters of not asking.
+Not testing.
+Not wanting to know.
+Now you'll know.
 Not like this.
 Not in front of everyone.
 But his feet wouldn't move.
+Waiting.

 Fionn's hand hovered over the crossbow.
 His fingers curled, then opened.
 He looked to the circle's edge, toward the parents, toward Torven.